-If you’re serious about turning ideas into action you'll be interested in our combined Commerce + Entrepreneurship and Innovation degree.
+If you’re serious about turning ideas into action you'll be interested in our combined Business and Entrepreneurship and Innovation degree.
 In this practical, hands-on course you will learn to ideate (develop new ideas) and have the opportunity to create a product or service that you can work on and nurture throughout your degree; and possibly launch it in your final year!

 Wanna hear more from Jeremy?